 None.
 Cleome cannot tolerate cold temperatures.

-Mix a light application of a balanced organic fertilizer into the soil prior to planting.
+Mix a light application of a balanced organic fertiliser into the soil prior to planting.
 In midsummer, drench plants with a liquid plant food to stimulate new growth.

 Sow and Plant

 Sow cleome seeds indoors in moist seed starting mix, or wait until the soil has warmed and sow the seeds where you want the plants to grow.
 Dwarf varieties can sometimes be found as bedding plants.
-Allow 12 inches (30cm) between very tall varieties.
+Allow 30cm (12 inches) between very tall varieties.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Despite the beauty of the blossoms, cleome is seldom used as a cut flower because of its acrid aroma.
 Some new varieties do not have this problem.
 Cleome colours include pink, white, and lavender.

 Snip off spent blossoms to keep plants looking neat, and to prolong flowering.
 Tall varieties may need staking.